 South Dakota and steak make a wonderful pairing.
 Across the state, you’ll find a selection of top-notch steakhouses further illustrating the excellence of beef in South Dakota.
-Whether you’re looking for a locally-farmed cut of meat or dishes from around the globe, you’ll always be satisfied at these nine great steakhouses in the Mount Rushmore State.
+Whether you’re looking for a locally-farmed cut of meat or dishes from around the globe, you’ll always be satisfied at these eight great steakhouses in the Mount Rushmore State.

 Dakotah Steakhouse stays true to their Black Hills roots.
 The steak may be the specialty, but other menu items include local foods like buffalo, walleye, and elk.
 For the steaks, only the best quality beef is used, from USDA prime to choice grades.
 All are aged onsite for at least 30 days.
 Their special, high-temperature, infrared broiler sears in all the juices.
 Steaks available include top sirloin, flat iron, dry aged prime rib eye, Kansas City strip, cowboy bone-in rib eye, filet mignon, and Coulotte steak.